iynehz/perl5-Python-Version/README.md

 # DESCRIPTION

-This module provides a parser as well as comparison method for Python PEP440 compatible version string.
+This module provides a parser as well as comparion method for Python PEP440 compatible version string.

 # METHODS